Did you know your nonprofit organization can use an eCommerce store to help fund operations?

 For help determining which supplies are taxable, and which taxes you’ll need to tag on, it’s best to consult your accountant when setting up an eCommerce store.
 You should also track your transactions closely to ensure you set aside and remit the correct sales tax amounts.

-Profit may not be driving your nonprofit eCommerce venture, but examining your monthly and quarterly profit margins will help you decide whether your online store is a meaningful source for revenue generation.
+Profit may not be driving your nonprofit eCommerce venture, but examining your monthly and quarterly profit margins will help you decide whether your online store is a meaningful source of revenue generation.

 Here’s a quick way to calculate your profit margin percentage:

-As a nonprofit, it’s important to focus on initiatives that can enhance both your cause and your revenue.
+As a non-profit, it’s important to focus on initiatives that can enhance your cause and revenue.

 If you’re unsure how to build a nonprofit eCommerce store with a bookkeeping system that can track your success, Enkel can help.
 Contact us to learn more about our nonprofit bookkeeping services.